Keyboard shortcuts

 }

-Async IDL functions generate wrappers that return std::future<T>.
-Under the hood, the wrapper creates a std::promise, passes a callback to the C ABI _async function, and resolves (or rejects) the promise when the callback fires:
+Async IDL functions return std::future<T>.
+The wrapper allocates a heap-owned std::promise, hands the C ABI a callback that resolves (or rejects) the promise, and returns the corresponding future:

 inline std::future<Contact> contacts_fetch_contact(int32_t id) {